NBonaparte/schemegen/README.md

 Generated configs will be found in `~/.config/schemegen/configs`.
 It is recommended to symlink them to their default locations.
 ### Post-install script
 A post-install script can be added at `~/.config/schemegen/post.sh`.
 It will be run after writing to configs, and is useful for commands like `xrdb ~/.Xresources`.
+The path of the image sampled or found in the scheme file will be passed as an argument, if available.
 The user should have permission to execute the file (`chmod +x [FILE]`).

+See the example [post.sh](examples/post.sh) for reference.
 ## Usage
 Schemegen reads or generates a color scheme, and creates a scheme file in `~/.config/schemegen/schemes` by default.
 More options can be found below.